DangerKlippers/danger-klipper/docs/MPC.md

 - The effect of the fan on heat-loss to the ambient air.
 - The effect of filament feedrate on heat-loss to the filament.
 Filament is assumed to be at the same temperature as the ambient air.

-Once this calculation is done, the simulated sensor temperature is compared to the measured temperature and a fraction of the difference is added to the modeled sensor and heater block temperatures.
+Once this calculation is done, the simulated sensor temperature is compared to the measured temperature and a fraction of the difference is added to the modelled sensor and heater block temperatures.
 This drags the simulated system in the direction of the real system.
 Because only a fraction of the difference is applied, sensor noise is diminished and averages out to zero over time.
 Both the simulated and the real sensor exhibit the same (or very similar) latency.
-Consequently the effects of latency are eliminated when these values are compared to each other.
-So the simulated hotend is only minimally affected by sensor noise and latency.
+Consequently, the effects of latency are eliminated when these values are compared to each other.
+So, the simulated hotend is only minimally affected by sensor noise and latency.

 SMOOTHING is the factor applied to the difference between simulated and measured sensor temperature.
 At its maximum value of 1, the simulated sensor temperature is continually set equal to the measured sensor temperature.
 A lower value will result in greater stability in MPC output power but also in decreased responsiveness.
 A value around 0.25 seems to work quite well.